 Longer life expectancy in France and Europe and the growing middle class in Brazil are driving growth in family protection needs in Europe and South America alike.
 We anticipate these social changes in order to be ready with effective responses to people’s emerging needs.
 Our ambition is to offer the right personal risk and savings solutions at the right price for everyone.
 More than that, we want to be a partner of our policyholders’ well-being throughout their lives.

 For 160 years, CNP Assurances has been protecting people against the risks of everyday life.
-Our Group is France's leading provider of life insurance and term creditor insurance, and the fifth largest insurance company in Brazil.
+Our Group is France's leading provider of life insurance and term creditor insurance, and the fourth largest insurance company in Brazil.

 With our life insurance, pension, personal risk insurance, health insurance and service offerings, we offer a response to the many changes affecting our policyholders' lives.

 The CNP Assurances Group is present on two continents with complementary growth drivers – Latin America, which has a fast-growing insurance market, and Europe, where the aging population is creating growing needs.

 personal risk, protection & health